Sanjaych4/50-mini-projects-python/README.md

 Day 39: Site status checker (Up or down)

-~~Day 40: A plagiarism checker (checks plagiarism against a fixed pool of content sources)~~
+Day 40: Select a site or sites

-~~Day 41: A YouTube video downloader~~
+Day 41: File Downloader

 Day 42: A quiz application

 Day 43: A music player

-~~Day 44: Content aggregator (search from a fixed set of websites for specific content, aggregate, and show to the user)~~
+Day 44: System Information

-~~Day 45: A web crawler~~
+Day 45: Rearrange Files

 Day 46: Check the typing speed and accuracy

-Day 47: A web scraper
+Day 47: Wallpaper loop

-Day 48: A simple web browser that accepts a URL and loads it.
+Day 48: web browser that accepts a URL and loads it.

 Day 49: A habit builder app (notifies to drink water, to stand up every 30 minutes, etc.)